 Related: Check out our guides to food miles and zero-waste grocery shopping for more information on eco-friendly food shopping.

-Infant formula also comes with date labeling, mostly “best before.”
-It is the product that adheres to the date specified.
-The United States Food and Drug Administration makes date labeling a requirement for infant formula producers.
 It usually expires one year after the manufacturing date.
 If you don’t open your can of baby formula for a year, the nutrients in the ingredients used to create it break down.
 It loses nutrients, rendering it useless to the baby.

 It is essential to date products that last 90 days or fewer in Canada.
 Goods packaged in the retail store require a "packaged on" date.
 Foods pre-packaged in different locations from the retail store must have a best-before date and storage instructions.
 The law is against providing misleading date information that can impact human health.

-The Canadian food inspection agency also requires expiration dates on foods with strict composition and nutrient specifications that might deteriorate after expiry.
-Expiration dates should appear on; infant formula, nutritional supplements, foods for low-energy diets, and complete nutritional diets for people using the tube feeding method.
+The Canadian Food Inspection Agency also requires expiration dates on foods with strict composition and nutrient specifications that might deteriorate after expiry.
+Expiration dates should appear on infant formula, nutritional supplements, foods for low-energy diets, and complete nutritional diets for people using the tube feeding method.

 The United Kingdom uses "best before' or "use by" dates.
 Displaying either of these two dates on the food packaging is a must.
 The government requires producers to use "use by" dates when there's a risk of food diseases with consumption after the day passed.